SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 .. _tut-firstCMDBclass:

 ************************************************************************************
-Creating first CMDB class
+Creating Your First CMDB Class
 ************************************************************************************

-For full reference see .. :ref:`CMDB-actions-CMDB2SCCM`.
+For full reference see :ref:`CMDB-actions-CMDB2SCCM`.

-.. note:: You have to be in a role that has the right "Edit settings".
+.. note:: You have to be able to "Edit Settings".

-1. Go to "Settings" tab
+1. Go to the tab "Settings"
 2. Navigate to CMDB and click on the plus button at the buttom

 .. image:: _static/Tutorial_FirstCMDBClass_1.png